 Cross-tee slot at border panel distance

-8. Install Panels – Lift tile above grid at an angle and carefully drop in place.
+8. Install Panels – Slide the tile through the grid opening at an angle.
+Carefully lower into place.
 Cut any border tiles or required openings with a utility knife with the panel face up.

 Preparations help the drop ceiling installation process go faster and more smoothly.
 Take your time and get ready to be surprised by how handy you are.
 Also, be sure to check out videos, more how-tos, and the full set of installation instructions below.